-A parent or legal guardian may refuse to allow the required testing for religious reasons.
-The health care provider or institution shall file in the newborn's record documentation of refusal, reason, education of family about the disorders, and a signed waiver by both parents or legal guardian.
-The practitioner or institution shall submit a copy of the refusal to the Utah Department of Health and Human Services, Newborn Screening Program, P.O.
+A parent or legal guardian may refuse to allow the required testing for religious reasons only.
+The medical home/practitioner or institution shall file in the newborn's record documentation of refusal, reason, education of family about the disorders, and a signed waiver by both parents or legal guardian.
+The practitioner or institution shall submit a copy of the refusal to the Utah Department of Health, Newborn Screening Program, P.O.
 Box 144710, Salt Lake City, UT 84114-4710.